AnnemetteBP/logit-diff-lens/implementation_docs/README_figure_generation_brief.md

 - intervene on a target run
 - save reusable intervention artifacts

 This figure should not look like a one-off debugging script.
-It should look like a proper analysis family inside the framework.
+It should look like a proper analysis family inside the toolkit.

 ---